 InteractionReader: The reader code can now read "non-continuous" fragments (which are common in the WP2 data), as well as non-continuous modifiers.

-Decomposition: Improved the existing and added new fragment annotators.
+Decomposition: We improved the existing and added new fragment and modifier annotators.

 Composition Use Case 1:

 Based on a request made by one of the academic partners, we decided to rename the module “CollapsedGraphGenerator” to “GraphOptimizer”, reflecting in the name that the module actually does more than collapsing nodes (it also decides on edges to be kept in the output graph).